3mcd/javelin/README.md

 # Javelin

-Javelin is a collection of JavaScript packages that provides the means to create multiplayer games for Node and web browsers.
+Javelin is a collection of JavaScript packages that provide the means to create multiplayer games for Node and web browsers.
 It's comprised of an Entity-Component System (ECS), an efficient networking protocol, and other helpful utilities like a high-precision game loop for Node.

-Javelin is unopinionated and doesn't make many decisions for you.
-This makes it a good candidate for building many kinds of multiplayer games, but you'll need to bring your own network transport (WebSockets, WebRTC, etc.), database, auth strategy, controller support, matchmaking, etc.
+Javelin doesn't make many decisions for you.
+Its lack of opinions makes Javelin a good candidate for building many kinds of multiplayer games, but you'll need to bring your own network transport (WebSockets, WebRTC, etc.), database, auth strategy, controller support, matchmaking, etc.

 ## API Sample

-Below is a simple example of a game server that broadcasts entities with both `Position` and `Velocity` components to connected clients.
+Below is an example game server that broadcasts entities with both `Position` and `Velocity` components to connected clients.

 ```ts
 import { createWorld, createQuery, component, useMonitor } from "@javelin/ecs"